APPLY TO DUKEENGAGE WASHINGTON, DC – DEMOCRACY AT RISK

 Logistics

-Housing, meals, and transportation: Students will live together in a university or apartment-like setting with kitchen facilities.
+Housing, meals, and transportation: Students will live together in a university dorm with kitchen facilities.
 Bedrooms, kitchens, common rooms, and bathroom facilities may be shared.
 Students will have a meal allowance.
 This meal allowance will cover groceries to prepare their own meals.
-Students will get a SmarTrip card, which can be used on Metro trains and buses for transportation to and from their placement sites.
+Students will get a SmarTrip card, which can be used on Metro trains and buses for transportation to and from their placement sites, though in the past most students have been able to walk to their placements.
 Cars are not permitted.
-Students will also have access to the Duke in DC offices for meetings, virtual work and enrichment.
+Students will also have access to the Duke in DC offices for meetings, virtual work, and enrichment.

 Academic Connections